 U-value targets of a 28% reduction against Building Regulations combined with acoustic noise reductions added to the glued laminated timber, all added up to a target design that required a fully bonded roofing system never before seen in the UK.
 The challenge was unique in its entirety.

 The main building sites had an upper limit of 35dB reduction and a 50dB LIA (rain noise) specified, which became a design parameter needing the collaboration of IKO Polymeric, Building Innovation and Rockwool Insulation to come up with a workable specification.

 IKO Polymeric became acutely aware at this early stage in design that they needed to work with acoustic engineers in order to achieve the acoustic requirements for the project.

 Kier had to choose a competent roofing contractor who could bring skill sets in terms of operatives fitting the roofing materials as well as management both off and on site.
 BriggsAmasco was approved and awarded the contract.

-Armourplan SG single ply membrane was fully adhered to the main field sheet areas, and Armourplan SM single ply membrane to all upstand details.
+IKO Armourplan SG single ply membrane was fully adhered to the main field sheet areas, and IKO Armourplan SM single ply membrane to all upstand details.
 Standing seam profile was used to complete the aesthetics of the project